mattn/webcam-detect-menoh/README.md

 # webcam-detect-monoh

-Object detection using menoh that is DNN inference library.
+Example App detecting objects from video capture using menoh that is DNN inference library.

 ## Usage